Testing with Codeception

 codecept bootstrapfor all platforms.

-How do I integrate Codeception with IntelliJ IDEA in a project?
+Integrating Codeception with IntelliJ IDEA in a project

 On the Test Frameworks page that opens, click in the central pane and choose the configuration type from the list:

-To use Codeception with a remote PHP interpreter, choose one of the configurations from the dialog box that opens:
+To use Codeception with a remote PHP interpreter, choose one of the configurations in the dialog that opens:

-In the text box, specify the location of the configuration file to use.
+In the field, specify the location of the configuration file to use.
 Type the path manually or click and choose the file in the dialog box that opens.